PragmaticCoding/PragmaticCoding.github.io/_posts/2022-05-24-SwapScenes.md

 I'm not a fan of swapping `Scenes`.
 The only place I've ever really seen a need for it is when you have a Login screen.
 In that particular case, the initial `Scene` is really just a stop along the way to getting the application up and running and you might as well throw it away when you're done with it.

 Generally speaking though, you're better off swapping out the root of a `Scene`, or even better yet, swapping out some element of your layout.
 This is especially true when your application's screen has some kind of a framework with a global menu, or other things along that line.
 You can keep those global elements and then swap out selected content.
 Let's look at some approaches.

+For myself, I tend to look at both `Stage` and `Scene` as application framework and not an active part of the content.

 ## Swapping Out the Scene Root